 Impacts on local residents and visitors

 Like any major project, there will be impacts associated with the renewal of the M102 water main.
-We are working closely with Maribyrnong City Council, VicRoads and the local community to manage these impacts.
+We are working closely with Maribyrnong City Council, VicRoads, local businesses and residents, schools and user groups, as well as other projects in the area to manage these impacts.

 Comprehensive Traffic Management Plans will be implemented to manage these impacts, and we will notify residents and businesses in advance of the expected changes.
 Melbourne Water is also working with the West Gate Tunnel project team to ensure coordination across projects, especially when it comes to traffic impacts.